YuelinElu/GanttChart/manual.md

 ## 7. Bulk shifting the timeline

 1. Select one or more tasks (see Section 5).
-   - If nothing is selected, the shift applies to **all** tasks.
+If nothing is selected, the shift will apply to **every** task.
 2. Click **Shift timeline** in the Planning block.
 3. In the modal:
-   - Set the amount (`1` by default).
+   - Enter the amount (hours/days/weeks).
-   - Choose **hours / days / weeks**.
-   - Pick **Forward** or **Backward**.
+   - Choose Forward or Backward.
 4. Press **Apply shift**.
-Start/end times for the targeted tasks move by the chosen offset.
+Start and end dates move by the specified offset.
-5. Use **Undo** if needed.
+   Use **Undo** if you need to revert.

 ---

 ## 8. Colour coding

-- CSV colour names map to the following palette:
+- Named colours in the CSV map to:
-  - Orange, Grey, Black (filled)
+  - Orange -> `#f5642d`
+  - Grey -> `#a9a9a9`
-  - Black Outline (stroke only)
+  - Black -> `#000000`
+  - Black ->utline → `#000000` (drawn as an outline-only bar)
-- Custom colours allow any valid hex; outline-only mode is supported for contrast.
+- Custom hex values are supported; outline-only mode helps when using darker tones.
-- The legend has been removed to reduce clutter; use custom labels to document meanings when necessary.
+- The legend was removed to reduce clutter.
+Use custom labels or documentation if you need to describe colour meanings.

 ---